Scenes from kenya:

 conceptions of wealth, poverty, and happiness.
 I humbly ask the viewers of this gallery to reflect on these notions, as well.

-Rosemary Wafula is the heart of the Brydges Centre.
+Rosemary Wafula is the soul of the Brydges Centre.
 Nearly twenty years ago, Rosemary began her mission to the poor of Kenya by setting up a small hut in one of the large urban slums of Nairobi.
 From there, she fed children with juice and bread.

 Over the years, with primary support from the Bob and Nancy Brydges of Rockpoint Church in Lake Elmo, MN, (for whom the current Brydges Centre is named), Rosemary went from serving a handful of children daily to providing a permanent home for over 130 children who otherwise would face homelessness and even death.